Mithun103/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Andra likitha
+Developed by: MITHUN MS
-RegisterNumber:  212221220006
+RegisterNumber:  212222240067
 */
 ```
 import pandas as pd